ministryofjustice/opg-lpa/service-front/content/guidance/People_Replacement attorneys.md

 When there are replacement attorneys, if an original attorney dies or can no longer act:

-* all the replacement attorneys will step in
+* all the replacement attorneys will step in together, unless the donor has stated otherwise in their instructions
 * the replacement attorneys and any remaining original attorneys can then make decisions ‘jointly and severally’

-### State the order in which replacements can step in
+### Change when and how replacement attorneys step in

 When the original attorneys are appointed to act jointly and severally, the donor can add instructions to specify the order in which their replacement can step in.
 This is optional.

 Examples:

-If one of my attorneys (my mother and father) can no longer act, I would like that attorney to be replaced by my sister.
-If later on my other parent can no longer act, I would like my brother to step in to replace that person as my attorney.
+"If one of my attorneys (my mother and father) can no longer act, I would like that attorney to be replaced by my sister who is one of my replacement attorneys.
+If later on my other parent can no longer act, I would like my other replacement attorney, my brother, to step in to replace that person as my attorney."

-If my attorney Dave Smith becomes unable to act under this LPA, I want replacement attorney Jane Hall to step in and act in his place.
+"If my attorney Dave Smith becomes unable to act under this LPA, I want replacement attorney Jane Hall to step in and act in his place."

 ## Replacing attorneys who act jointly

 Replacement attorneys are an important backup when attorneys are appointed to act jointly.

-When there are replacement attorneys, if an attorney dies or can no longer act:
+When there are replacement attorneys, if an original attorney dies or can no longer act:

 * all the replacement attorneys will replace all the original attorneys
 * the remaining original attorneys will not be able to make any decisions on the donor’s behalf anymore

-If the donor wants to change how their replacement attorneys step in, they can explain their wishes in the [instructions section](/help/#topic-preferences-and-instructions).

-Example instructions:

-"If one of my original joint attorneys, Jim Taylor and Bob Jones, is unable or unwilling to act, I then reappoint my remaining original attorney, Jim Taylor or Bob Jones, as replacement attorney to act solely."

-If the donor has appointed replacement attorneys, they could add further instructions:

-"If neither of my original attorneys is able or willing to act, I appoint my replacement attorneys to act."
+### Change what happens when an attorneys dies or is unable to act

+If the original attorneys are appointed jointly, the donor can add instructions to change what happens when an original attorney dies or is unable or unwilling to act.

+Find out more and see example instructions on the [how multiple attorneys make decisions](/help/#topic-how-multiple-attorneys-make-decisions) help page.

 ## Replacing attorneys who act jointly for some decisions